DogcraftNet/DogcraftPlugins/Dogcraft-Extras.md

 ### Phantom Torch Repel

-Holding a torch (regular, soul, or copper) in your main hand or off hand prevents phantoms from spawning on you.
-Uses `PhantomPreSpawnEvent` to cancel the spawn before it happens.
+Phantoms now only target the player they spawned for — they will not aggro onto other players.
+Holding a torch (regular, soul, or copper) in your main hand or off hand prevents phantoms from spawning on you entirely.
+If a phantom has already spawned and is attacking you, equipping a torch will cause it to drop aggro after its next attack.
+You'll still take the hit from any in-progress swoop as punishment for not having the torch out sooner.

+### Player Pickup

+Sneak + right-click another player to pick them up (they ride on your head).
+Sneak + right-click again to release them.
+While carried, the rider cannot dismount on their own — only the carrier can release them.
+Both players are automatically released if either disconnects.

+- Requires the `dogcraftextras.playerpickup` permission (default: op only)

 ### Stonecutter Damage